Beilong-Tang/scanline_object_detection/exp/README.md

-The folder to put all the experiments in
+This folder contains all the experiments.